sculpin/sculpin-blog-skeleton/README.md

  * An index page at `/`.
 It displays all posts and paginates them.
  * A blog archive page at `/blog`.
 It displays post titles broken down by month and is paginated.
+ * A blog categories page at `/blog/categories`.
+ * A blog category index at `/blog/categories/$category`.
+Similar to the blog archive except broken down by each category.
  * A blog tags page at `/blog/tags`.
  * A blog tag index at `/blog/tags/$tag`.
 Similar to the blog archive except broken down by each tag.